petebachant/boom/README.md

 - Docker: On macOS we recommend using [Docker Desktop](https://www.docker.com/products/docker-desktop) to install docker.
 You can download it from the website, and follow the installation instructions.
 The website will ask you to "choose a plan", but really you just need to create an account and stick with the free tier that offers all of the features you will ever need.
 Once installed, you can verify the installation by running `docker --version` in your terminal, and `docker compose version` to check that docker compose is installed as well.
 - Rust: You can either use [rustup](https://www.rust-lang.org/tools/install) to install Rust, or you can use [Homebrew](https://brew.sh/) to install it.
 If you choose the latter, you can run `brew install rust` in your terminal.
 We recommend using rustup, as it allows you to easily switch between different versions of Rust, and to keep your Rust installation up to date.
 Once installed, you can verify the installation by running `rustc --version` in your terminal.
 You also want to make sure that cargo is installed, which is the Rust package manager.
 You can verify this by running `cargo --version` in your terminal.
-- Python: We strongly recommend using [uv](https://docs.astral.sh/uv/getting-started/installation/) to manage your python installation and virtual environments.
-You can install it with `brew`, `pip`, or using the [install script](https://docs.astral.sh/uv/getting-started/installation/#install-script).
-We recommend the later.
-Once installed, you can verify the installation by running `uv --version` in your terminal.
 - System packages are essential for compiling and linking some Rust crates.
 All those used by BOOM should come with macOS by default, but if you get any errors when compiling it you can try to install them again with Homebrew: `brew install openssl@3 cyrus-sasl gnu-tar`.

 #### Linux

 - Docker: You can either install Docker Desktop (same instructions as for macOS), or you can just install Docker Engine.
 The latter is more lightweight.
 You can follow the [official installation instructions](https://docs.docker.com/engine/install/) for your specific Linux distribution.
 If you only installed Docker Engine, you'll want to also install [docker compose](https://docs.docker.com/compose/install/).
 Once installed, you can verify the installation by running `docker --version` in your terminal, and `docker compose version` to check that docker compose is installed as well.
 - Rust: You can use [rustup](https://www.rust-lang.org/tools/install) to install Rust.
 Once installed, you can verify the installation by running `rustc --version` in your terminal.
 You also want to make sure that cargo is installed, which is the Rust package manager.
 You can verify this by running `cargo --version` in your terminal.
-- Python: We strongly recommend using [uv](https://docs.astral.sh/uv/getting-started/installation/) to manage your python installation and virtual environments.
-You can install it with `pip`, or using the [install script](https://docs.astral.sh/uv/getting-started/installation/#install-script).
-We recommend the later.
-Once installed, you can verify the installation by running `uv --version` in your terminal.
 - `wget` and `tar`: Most Linux distributions come with `wget` and `tar` pre-installed.
 If not, you can install them with your package manager.
 - System packages are essential for compiling and linking some Rust crates.
 On linux, you can install them with your package manager.
 For example with `apt` on Ubuntu or Debian-based systems, you can run:
   ```bash